Youth Mental Health – Facing It Together

 Mining Gratitude

 Happiness, it turns out, is found within fractional moments of inspired gratitude.
-Moments where we honour our foundational selves to the detriment of all the fake plastic, albeit necessary, pieces of our lives.
-Give yourself something to feel a moment of genuine gratitude for, something that makes your life feel uncontrived.
-Writing as a mother will never be easy, but carving out a protected place of respite from the demands of the day will allows me to give the very best of myself to the experiences and the people in my life who deserve me the most.
+Moments where we honor our foundational selves to the detriment of all the fake plastic, albeit necessary, pieces of our lives. something to feel a moment of genuine gratitude for, something that makes your life feel uncontrived.
+Give yourself the space to give back to yourself by writing as a mother will never be easy, but carving out a protected place of respite from the demands of the day allows me to recharge and give the very best of myself to the experiences and the people in my life who deserve me the most.
 After all, self-care is self-respect, and our precious children are watching.

 No Rest for the Christmas Machine